Seeing the Masada sunrise and hiking the Masada Snake Path is a must when in Israel.

 If you plan to reach the site via the Masada snake path, you will have to pay NIS 31 (around $9 USD).
 If you decide to take the cable car down (this helps you save time if you intend to visit other nearby attractions) you have to add NIS 28 (around $8), so the total price will be NIS 59 (around $17 USD).

-The Masada is open throughout the year, but the opening time vary between the winter and the summer season.
+The Masada is open year round, but the opening time vary between the winter and the summer season.
+Opening hours are as follows:

 How to get to the Masada

-There are several ways to reach the Masada: you can rent a car, hire a taxi, use public transportation or go on a guided tour that includes transportation (more about guided tours of Masada below).
+There are several ways to reach the Masada: you can rent a car, hire a taxi, use public transportation or go on a guided tour that includes transportation.

-The Masada is at about 100 km from Jerusalem.
-Public bus 486 connects Jerusalem to the Masada five times per day from Sunday to Thursday, so on those days you can get there by public transportation.
+The Masada is about 100 km from Jerusalem.
+Public bus 486 connects Jerusalem to the Masada five times per day from Sunday to Thursday.

 PLEASE NOTE: There are no public buses from Jerusalem to the Masada on Fridays and Saturdays.